aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/indexof/_index.md

 ## IShapeCollection.IndexOf method

-Returns the zero-based index of the first occurrence of a shape in the collection.
+Returns the zero-based index of the first occurrence of the specified shape in the collection.

 ```csharp
 public int IndexOf(IShape shape)